avfaulkner/connection-broker-infra-azure/README.md

 - two resource groups
   - one for infrastructure
   - one which will contain blob storage to store the terraform state files
-- application gateway
+- Load balancer
-  - static public ip address for app gateway frontend
+  - static public ip address for load balancer frontend
-  - backend pool for app gateway backend
+  - backend pool for load balancer backend
-    - virtual machine scale set for brokers
+    - broker instances
-  - app gateway listener
+  - load balancer listener
   - a routing rule to send traffic from a given frontend IP address to one or more backend targets.
     - A routing rule must contain a listener and at least one backend target.
 - virtual network